Action Search: Spotting Actions in Videos and Its Application to Temporal Action Localization: Experiments

-In this section, we show that our \textit{Action Search} model is able to achieve state-of-the-art detection performance in THUMOS14 \cite{thumos14}, one of the most challenging datasets for temporal action localization.
-We first introduce our experimental protocol including a brief description of the dataset and metrics used.
-Then, we compare several variants of our approach and analyze the impact of the most important parameters.
-As an intermediary step, we compare the recall performance of \textit{Action Search} against basic baseline models.
-Finally, we conduct a comparison against state-of-the-art approaches and also present qualitative results depicting some success and failure cases of our model.
+In this subsection, we demonstrate that our model is able to mimic the human search process when spotting actions in the AVA dataset \cite{ava}.
+We first introduce our experimental protocol including a brief description of the dataset and metric used.
+Then, we compare \emph{Action Search} against two spotting baseline models.